Konfekt/vim-CtrlXA/README.md

 to the file `~/.vim/after/ftplugin/tex.vim` on Linux (respectively `%USERPROFILE%\vimfiles\after\ftplugin\tex.vim` on Microsoft Windows).

 The buffer-local variable `b:CtrlXA_iskeyword` can be used instead of the global `g:CtrlXA_iskeyword` to separate keywords.
-Useful to define keywords based on filetype.
+Useful to define keywords based on file type.
 For example, set `b:CtrlXA_iskeyword` in `~/.vim/ftplugin/python.vim` to define keywords in Python.

 # Related Plug-ins